ianmcateer/my-html-course/01-what-is-html.md

 ```
 The <title> element specifies a title for the document
 ```
 This element lives in the head.
 This defines a title which you can see in the browser tab and is required in all html documents.
-Search engines also use this.
+This also helps search engines find your website.

 ```
 The <body> element contains the visible page content